stephentissot/NodeNet-SoC-Risc-v/src/firmware/README.md

 **Important**: the SDRAM controller performs a ~200 µs initialization at power-on.
 Do not access SDRAM before `sdram_wait_ready()` returns.

+**Current validation status**:
+- `sdramTest()` runs at boot and checks base/middle/tail regions plus a byte-pattern test.
+- A dedicated `SDRAM_DATA` probe object is linked from a single translation unit and verified at runtime.
+- Sub-word CPU stores now work through the Wishbone SDRAM wrapper via read-modify-write.

 ```cpp
 #include "sdram.h"